 The TRACED Act supports the Telephone Consumer Protection Act by requiring the FCC to:

-- Establish new rules to prevent unauthenticated calls and texts to consumers, including implementation of an authentication framework dubbed SHAKEN/STIR (Signature-based Handling of Asserted Information Using toKENs (SHAKEN) and the Secure Telephone Identity Revisited (STIR)).
+- Establish new rules to prevent unauthenticated calls and texts to consumers, including the implementation of an authentication framework dubbed SHAKEN/STIR (Signature-based Handling of Asserted Information Using toKENs (SHAKEN) and the Secure Telephone Identity Revisited (STIR)).
 SHAKEN/STIR allows phone providers to validate that a phone call is indeed coming from whoever seems to be calling.

 - Authorize up to $10,000 in fines per call violation.